-The war in the Ukraine is creating an adverse climate for our business.
+Global conflicts, including the war in the Ukraine and conflict in the Middle East are creating an adverse climate for our business.
 The U.S. government has imposed enhanced export restrictions and controls on certain products and technology, as well as sanctions on certain industry sectors and parties in Russia, Belarus and parts of the Ukraine.
 The governments of other jurisdictions in which we may conduct business, such as the European Union, have also implemented sanctions or other restrictive measures.
 These sanctions and enhanced export controls, as well as any responses from Russia, could adversely affect the Company and/or our supply chain, business partners or customers, flight activity, demand for MRO and leasing services and the related macro environment.
 The economic and security conditions could also limit the Company's ability to provide its services or products to certain customers, as well as limit its ability to receive payments.
 The totality of these events, sanctions and restrictions may have a material adverse effect on our business, financial condition, liquidity and results of operations.
 These sanctions and restrictions may also jeopardize and adversely impact the availability and cost of insurance which covers any assets or operations that may be subject to these restrictions and enhanced sanctions.